cyberabi/wwce/README.md

 Changes that would make it a better engine:
 1) Deeper understanding of openings
 2) Understanding of end game
-3) Better position evaluation (currently avoids check and stalemate, seeks checkmate, and min-maxes the point value of pieces remaining on the board)
+3) Better position evaluation (currently avoids check and stalemate, seeks checkmate, values center control, and min-maxes the point value of pieces remaining on the board)
 4) Saving the transcript of a game

 Known bugs:
-1) Missing algebraic notation for checkmate and stalemate
+1) Missing algebraic notation for stalemate

 Don't code like this.
 MIT License.
 Have fun!